Sign in

 Choose an OS that runs your business applications

 Interactive whiteboards should be able to run more than just conferencing and collaboration applications.
-You can unlock real value by identifying business applications within your organisation that can run on an interactive touchscreen platform.
+You can unlock real value by identifying business applications within your organization that can run on an interactive touchscreen platform.

 Make sure you choose a platform that supports and runs the widest range of business applications and software available.
 Typically this means Microsoft Windows.